Dan Giese

 Daniel Joshua Giese (/ˈɡaɪs/ GHYSSE; born May 19, 1977) is an American professional baseball pitcher and scout.
 He played in Major League Baseball for the San Francisco Giants, New York Yankees, and Oakland Athletics.
 He is a scout for the Yankees.

 Career

 Early career

 Giese graduated from Rubidoux High School in Riverside, California, and then graduated from the University of San Diego, where he played college baseball for the Toreros from 1996-1998.

 The Boston Red Sox selected Giese in the 34th round of the 1999 Major League Baseball draft.
-The Red Sox traded to the San Diego Padres with Brad Baker in exchange for Alan Embree on June 23, 2002.
+The Red Sox traded Giese to the San Diego Padres with Brad Baker in exchange for Alan Embree on June 23, 2002.

 Giese spent the 2002 season and the first month of 2003 in the Padres minor league system before being traded for future considerations to the Philadelphia Phillies.

-Philadelphia Phillies

 Giese pitched for the Triple-A Scranton/Wilkes-Barre Red Barons and Double-A Reading Phillies from 2004 through 2006.
 He briefly retired during the 2005 season and finished his degree from the University of San Diego.